Why is body composition analysis an

 Establish proper nutrition plans with Basal Metabolic Rate

 Developing nutritional programs based on a client’s unique caloric needs can be difficult when using indirect calculations.
-InBody’s Basal Metabolic Rate (BMR) is a more accurate representation of caloric need that is based on lean body mass.
+InBody’s Basal Metabolic Rate (BMR) is a more accurate representation of caloric need that is based on fat-free mass.
 Through the use of BMR, nutritionists will be able to establish detailed programs aimed specifically at a client’s goal of optimizing fat loss while maintaining muscle mass.
 Once weight loss has been obtained, weight maintenance through use of BMR can establish goals to ensure proper nutrition and caloric intake.
 By monitoring BMR and changes as lean mass is maintained or gained, will improve maintenance programs and client success.

 Nutrition for Elderly Clients